Do you have any knowledge of Bagshot families?

 Peter Burrows

-Dave Brightman has written me a very nice letter reminiscing abut his time in the area.
-He asks if anyone remembers Peter Burrows who was a milkman in the area in the late 1950's.
+Dave Brightman wrote me a very nice letter reminiscing abut his time in the area mentioning Peter Burrows who was a milkman in the area in the late 1950's.
 Peter had a small farm (Heatherside Farm along the Maultway) and a refrigerated lock-up behind the old Lupin Cafe on the outskirts of Bagshot.
-Dave would like to contact Peter, or his bother David or sister Mary.
+[406 X]

 Nick saw this and wrote: "I was most interested to read of Peter Burrows and the fact that he had a farm along the Maultway - Heatherside Farm.
 I am currently compiling a history of Heatherside and whilst I am aware of the Stokes family and their involvement with the farm Peter Burrows is an entirely new name.
 I was wondering if any more information regarding Mr Burrows has come to light?"

-Lionel Parr recalls Peter Burrows being in his class at Bagshot [elementary] School, hence he was almost certainly born between September 1923 and August 1924.
+The late Lionel Parr recalled Peter Burrows being in his class at Bagshot [elementary] School, hence he was almost certainly born between September 1923 and August 1924.
 It was Peter Burrows's father who had the farm, certainly from the late 1920s.
 Lionel adds that there were three unrelated Burrows families in Bagshot.

 Alan recalls that in the late 1950's he used to help Peter deliver the milk, and remembers going to Heatherside with him.
 The round extended as far as Deepcut Camp.
 260.404